jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/3-automated-plant-watering/README.md

 Update your server code to run the relay for 5 seconds, then wait 20 seconds.

 1. Open the `soil-moisture-sensor-server` folder in VS Code if it isn't already open.
-Make sure the virtual environment is activated.

 1. Open the `app.py` file